John A. Macdonald Legacy Review

 • Suitable Place for Macdonald Statue

-by Hoping for Reconciliation, over 3 years ago
+by Hoping for Reconciliation, about 5 years ago

 As already suggested on the grounds of the Legislature might be an appropriate place for this statue.
 Erasing / hiding parts of our history will not help us learn from mistakes made.
 We need to be able to move forward as a community and find compromises that respect all members of Regina (& our country, for that matter).